 The eye socket is a very small, enclosed area, meaning that swelling can cause increased pressure that can lead to permanent eye damage.
 The infection can spread causing meningitis an even death.
 If you have severe eye pain or visual loss you should seek medical attention immediately.

 In rare cases, an untreated sinus infection can spread to the brain or to the tissue surrounding the brain.
 If the infection spreads to the tissue of the brain, then you are at risk for seizures, brain damage or even death.
-Bacterial meningitis and even a brain abscess can occur leading to hearing loss, stroke, permanent brain damage and even death.
+Bacterial meningitis and even a brain abscess can occur leading to hearing loss, stroke, permanent brain damage, and even death.

 If you show signs of meningitis (headache, fever, nausea and stiff neck) or if you have a sudden change in your mental status or loss of function of part of your body you should seek medical care immediately.

-Complication 3: Infection of the Bone (Osteomyelitis)
+Infection Of The Bone (Osteomyelitis)

 Both recurrent acute sinusitis and chronic sinus infections can spread to the bone surrounding the sinuses.
 This infection can enter blood vessels and send bacteria to the brain or other parts of the body.
 Infected bone is very difficult to cure.
 Treatment is generally long-term intravenous antibiotics.

 An untreated chronic sinus infection can alter the normal functions of your nose over time.
 A mucocele is a collection of mucus in the sinus that slowly expands over time.
-The pressure from the mucocele can erode or remodel bone adjacent to it and even herniate through the bone into surrounding structure like the eye and brain.
+The pressure from the mucocele can erode or remodel bone adjacent to it and even herniate through the bone into the surrounding structure like the eye and brain.
 Symptomatic mucoceles require surgical drainage.